-Americans eat out more than ever before; eating out provides one-third of the calories in American’s diets.
-And, studies link eating out with obesity.
+Eating out is no longer a rare treat saved for special occasions.
+Americans eat out more than ever, consuming, on average, one-third of their calories from dining out.
+And, numerous studies link eating out with obesity.
 Without clear, easy-to-use nutrition information at the point of ordering, it’s difficult to make informed and healthy choices.

 For help implementing a menu labeling policy in your area or for more information, contact us at: email@example.com.